 But if you've volunteered to help with the cleanup effort, always wear gloves when handling and disposing of trash, per the CDC.
 Ideally, your host will have touchless garbage cans or pails.

-As soon as you remove your gloves, dispose of them and lather up your hands for 20 seconds (sing the "Happy Birthday" song twice through as a good rule of thumb).
+As soon as you remove your gloves, dispose of them and lather up your hands for 20 seconds (sing the "Happy Birthday" song twice through to hit that mark).

 11. As Soon as You Return, Clean and Disinfect